TruelyThea/trollegle-client/README.md

 After the client is running, call `/-navigate` for help with the UI and call `/-help full` for a list of commands, and a general description.

+### GUI ###

+Now there is a graphical user interface, as an electron app.
+To use the gui, call `npm run gui`.
+To bundle the gui into an executable, call `npm run bundle`.
+To use the command-line interface instead, call `npm run cli`.

 ### Feature Comparison ###

 This client doesn't support tor circuits at the moment, but besides that it supports all of the features of `SimpleClient.java`.
 It also supports features that aren't included in SimpleClient: